gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The [input normalization](userguide/more_about_tasks.html#sec:configure_input_normalization) is now correctly tracked by the experimental [configuration cache](userguide/configuration_cache.html).
 Task up-to-date checks now consider normalization rules when the configuration cache is enabled, leading to fewer rebuilds.

+### Declarative test suites in JVM projects

+TBD

+### Generate new projects with new but unstable features

+TBD

 <a name="plugin-development-improvements"></a>
 ## Plugin development improvements